Addiction is a Disease.

 To share this infographic please copy the code below:

-According to the National Survey on Drug Use and Health, college students are twice as likely to take Adderall without a prescription as a performance enhance than individuals of the same age range who aren’t attending college.
+According to the National Survey on Drug Use and Health, college students are twice as likely to take Adderall without a prescription as a performance enhancement than individuals of the same age range who aren’t attending college.
 While the percentage of college students that use stimulants like Adderall for such purposes is at turns estimated between 5 and 35 percent from one campus to another, some researchers estimate that 30 percent of college students nationwide are using Adderall non-medically; what’s more, the percentage of those who are using Adderall as a study enhancer is higher among upperclassmen than lower classmen.
 Especially at more prestigious schools where there’s more competition between students, there’s an immense amount of pressure to succeed with many feeling like Adderall can give them an edge or help them to complete a heavy course load.
 In a recent study of college students, most students find the use of Adderall as a performance enhancer to be perfectly acceptable and not dangerous at all with a small percentage feeling there was only a very “slight danger.”

 Find Help for Adderall Addiction Today